 This letter shows Wirt at his most diplomatic and persuasive.
 James Kent was a respected judge, but he was also a Federalist.
 By recommending his appointment under a Republican (Jeffersonian) administration, Wirt was walking a fine political line.
 However, it also demonstrates Wirt's understanding of the importance of the Court.
 Only the first two pages are reproduced here.
+1 factions of New Mork would take it in high dudgeon at first - Trobably too some of the fire hot republicans and interests radicals who going every handle for cavil may, in every quarter of the Minion, hump a little for a time on this string.
+Must thank holds go lofts a gland every where for almost matchless intellect and learning, as well as for sprottess purity and high minded home and pulviolizm, that spring helieve the nation at large would approve and applicant itself (and goan furt down the potty cavily which might at first aggain it.

-The bulk of Wirt's letter has been reproduced in 2 WARREN, supra note117, at 49-51, which is more readily accessible than 2 KENNEDY, supra note 10, at 153-56.
+1The bulk of Wirt's letter has been reproduced in 2 Warren, supra note117, at 49-51, which is more readily accessible than 2 Kennedy, supra note 10, at 153-56.